-49 CFR 24.102(d) 49 CFR 24.102(e) RCW 8.26.180(3) ROW Section 6-1.2.C

-- .93 Offer/Summary Statement Upon initiation of negotiations, the agency shall provide the owner of real property and/or property rights to be acquired with a summary of the appraisal (they can provide the appraisal to fulfill this requirement), or if an Administrative Offer Summary (AOS) a copy of the comparable sales data, a written offer letter, including a summary of the basis for the amount it has established as just compensation for the proposed acquisition.
-At a minimum the offer letter shall include the following: - 1.
-The amount established as just compensation. - 2.
-A statement explaining that the offer is based either on an appraisal made by a qualified appraiser and reviewed by a qualified Review Appraiser, or an Administrative Offer Summary (AOS) under the Waiver Valuation Procedure).
-The LPA's current approved Waiver Valuation Procedure will determine the agency's obligations for offering an appraisal if one was not performed. - 3.
-Identification of the real property to be acquired, including the estate or interest being acquired.
+49 CFR 24.102(d) 49 CFR 24.102(e) RCW 8.26.180(3) ROW Section 6-1.2.C .93 Offer/Summary Statement - Upon initiation of negotiations, the local agency shall provide the owner of real property and/or property rights to be acquired with a summary of the appraisal (they can provide the appraisal to fulfill this requirement), or if an AOS a copy of the comparable sales data, a written offer letter, including a summary of the basis for the amount it has established as just compensation for the proposed acquisition.
+At a minimum the offer letter shall include the following:

-4. Identification of improvements and fixtures considered to be part of the real property to be acquired.

-5. The amount of just compensation for the real property to be acquired and any amount included for damages to remaining real property shall be separately stated.
-If the agency does not provide a copy of the AOS/Appraisal then items addressed in the valuation that will be handled during construction shall be explained in the offer and a construction memo signed.
+- 1. The amount established as just compensation. - A statement explaining that the offer is based either on an appraisal made by a qualified appraiser and reviewed by a qualified Review Appraiser, or an AOS under the Waiver Valuation Procedure.
+The local agency's current approved Waiver Valuation Procedure will determine their obligations for offering an appraisal if one was not performed. - 3.
+Identification of the real property to be acquired, including the estate or interest being acquired. - 4.
+Identification of improvements and fixtures considered to be part of the real property to be acquired. - 5.
+The amount of just compensation for the real property to be acquired and any amount included for damages to remaining real property shall be separately stated.
+If the local agency does not provide a copy of the AOS/Appraisal then items addressed in the valuation that will be handled during construction shall be explained in the offer and a construction memo signed.